Wandvieh/MirrorChess/README.md

 ## v1.2 - Adding a new Game & Reworking the Code
 - [ ] Added new game?
 - [ ] Reworking the code (no changes, just cleaner code and smaller functions)
+- [ ] Added an icon for the task bar, added more icon resolutions

 ## v1.1 - Making Quality of Life Improvements
 - [x] QoL Improvements